seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - Binance `fapi/ticker/24hr?symbol=`: weight 1 × number of `fut:true` tokens, every 30 s.
 - Gist API: files > 1 MB are truncated (handled through `raw_url`).
 - Detection ceiling of the bench: |IC| ≈ 0.06–0.07 single test, ≈ 0.09 for a search (§3.10b).
+- **An implementation session reaches no market host at all** — archive, mirror, production and CoinGecko are all refused at CONNECT.
+Every fetch happens on a runner (inv.
+44).

 ---